agrc/gis.utah.gov/_posts/2020-01-29-cognitive-maps.md

 We now know that our brain is a spatial organ.
 The hippocampus, in particular, is responsible for mapping, navigation, and memory storage.
 These functions are linked to additional mechanisms such as episodic and long term memories.
 Research has shown that when we exercise these functions we see an increase in brain activity.
 These active neurons not only create new connections but preserve and organize existing ones (Javadi et al 2017).

 At the core of these functions is a system that stores and retrieves spatial information.
 In this context, it's easy to make a comparison between the brain a GIS.
 The hippocampus acts much like a file indexing system working with other parts of the brain, that function as a database, making transactions.
 When we add the episodic memory aspect, it's similar to enabling the spatial component on the database: memories now contain a geographic location.
-This explains why places, --such as a bend in the road-- or an event --such as 9/11-- can trigger the retrieval of certain memories.
+This explains why places, --such as a bend in the road-- or an event --such as September 11th-- can trigger the retrieval of certain memories.
 When we think of September 11th, 2001, we not only remember the event but also the where-we-were.

 Neuroscientist Kate Jeffery, who studies cognitive maps, put it well when she said, “A map is a handy way to organize life’s experiences.
 This makes a lot of sense, since knowing where things happened is a critical part of knowing how to act in the world.
 The quest now is to understand how memories get attached to this map" (Jeffery 2017).

 ### Explore Cognitive Mapping in a GIS
 {: .text-left}

-Check out this [Colab Python notebook](https://colab.research.google.com/drive/1sla_wi3qDr_LQ_wC49zkrJ3MMUqYuKTq) that explores what the human brain's cognitive mapping system might look like in a software-based Geographic Information System.
+Check out this [Colab Python notebook](https://colab.research.google.com/drive/1sla_wi3qDr_LQ_wC49zkrJ3MMUqYuKTq) to explore what the human brain's cognitive mapping system might look like in a software-based Geographic Information System.

 ![Electric Brain]({% link images/electric_brain.png %}){: .flex .flex--center}

 ### Sources
 {: .text-left}

 - Advisory Board.
 “Can GPS Navigation Really 'Ruin Your Brain'?”.
-Aug 5, 2019. https://www.advisory.com/daily-briefing/2019/08/05/gps (accessed Jan 2, 2020)
+Aug 5, 2019. [https://www.advisory.com/daily-briefing/2019/08/05/gps](https://www.advisory.com/daily-briefing/2019/08/05/gps) (accessed Jan 2, 2020)

 - Amos, Jonathan.
 “Arctic Tern's Epic Journey Mapped”.
-Jan 11, 2010. http://news.bbc.co.uk/2/hi/sci/tech/8451908.stm (accessed December 13, 2019).
+Jan 11, 2010. [http://news.bbc.co.uk/2/hi/sci/tech/8451908.stm](http://news.bbc.co.uk/2/hi/sci/tech/8451908.stm) (accessed December 13, 2019).

 - Antoniou, Antonis and Gestalten.
 Map of the World: The World According to Illustrators and Storytellers.
-January 2013. https://famillesummerbelle.typepad.com/fsblog/2013/02/a-map-of-the-world-book.html (accessed Jan 9, 2020)
+January 2013. [https://famillesummerbelle.typepad.com/fsblog/2013/02/a-map-of-the-world-book.html](https://famillesummerbelle.typepad.com/fsblog/2013/02/a-map-of-the-world-book.html) (accessed Jan 9, 2020)

 - Baby Sparks.
 “What is Spatial Awareness & How Does it Develop?”.
-2019. https://babysparks.com/2019/02/20/what-is-spatial-awareness-how-does-it-develop/  source (accessed December 15, 2019).
+2019. [https://babysparks.com/2019/02/20/what-is-spatial-awareness-how-does-it-develop/](https://babysparks.com/2019/02/20/what-is-spatial-awareness-how-does-it-develop/) (accessed December 15, 2019).

 - BBC.
 “Taxi Drivers' Brains Grow on the Job”.
-March 14, 2000. http://news.bbc.co.uk/2/hi/677048.stm (accessed Dec 28, 2019)
+March 14, 2000. [http://news.bbc.co.uk/2/hi/677048.stm](http://news.bbc.co.uk/2/hi/677048.stm) (accessed Dec 28, 2019)

 - Bonner-Jackson, Aaron.
 “Alzheimer’s and a Shrinking Hippocampus”.
 BioMed Central.
-October 15, 2015. https://blogs.biomedcentral.com/on-medicine/2015/10/15/alzheimers-shrinking-hippocampus/ (accessed Jan 2, 2020)
+October 15, 2015. [https://blogs.biomedcentral.com/on-medicine/2015/10/15/alzheimers-shrinking-hippocampus/](https://blogs.biomedcentral.com/on-medicine/2015/10/15/alzheimers-shrinking-hippocampus/) (accessed Jan 2, 2020)

 - Fillit, Howard.
-“Dementia and Alzheimer's Disease: What's the Difference”. https://www.alzdiscovery.org/news-room/blog/dementia-alzheimers-disease-whats-the-difference (accessed Jan 12, 2020)
+“Dementia and Alzheimer's Disease: What's the Difference”. [https://www.alzdiscovery.org/news-room/blog/dementia-alzheimers-disease-whats-the-difference](https://www.alzdiscovery.org/news-room/blog/dementia-alzheimers-disease-whats-the-difference) (accessed Jan 12, 2020)

 - Frisch, Karl von.
 “The Dance Language and Orientation of Bees”.
 Harvard University Press.
 1993.